AzarePuasa/containerday01/README.md

-# Docker, Kubernetes, Helm, Istion
+# Docker, Kubernetes, Helm, Istio

 The files for the Lesson covered in the containerization course.